-The mean spherical approximation correction $(D^S)$ , evaluated from the global model GFZ 93a, is shown in Figure 8.4.
-It is, for our area of interest, even smaller than the SITE; it ranges between -0.024 and +0.001 mGal, with a mean value of -0.009 mGal.
+The mean spherical approximation correction $(D^S)$ , evaluated from the global model GFZ93a, is shown in Figure 8.4.
+It is, for our area of interest, even smaller than the SITE; it ranges between -0.024 and +0.001 mGal, with a mean value of - 0.009 mGal.
 Its contribution towards the geoid is of the order of a few millimetres.

 The mean downward continuation contribution (Dg) is shown in Figure 8.5.
-Note the very high frequency character of this term and its very large values, ranging between - 126.408 mGal (latitude 52.29°, longitude 242.71°) to + 215.680 mGal (latitude 51.38°, longitude 234.79°), with the mean value of 0.387 mGal.
+Note the very high frequency character of this term and its very large values, ranging between -126.408 mGal (latitude $52.29^{\circ}$ , longitude $242.71^{\circ}$ ) to +215.680 mGal (latitude $51.38^{\circ}$ , longitude $234.79^{\circ}$ ), with the mean value of 0.387 mGal.
 Interestingly, when convolved with (modified spheroidal) Stokes's function, it gives a contribution to Helmert's co-geoid which is positive everywhere - for a detailed discussion see [ibid].
-The truncation error correction to Poisson's integration has been evaluated from the global model GFZ 93a.
+The truncation error correction to Poisson's integration has been evaluated from the global model GFZ93a.

-Figure 8.6 shows the high frequency mean Helmert's anomaly, $\text{mean}(\delta(\Delta g^h g)^{20}$ , referred to the GRIM4 -S4P global gravity model.
-For completeness sake, we give here the range ( from -129.95 to +168.28 mGal) and the mean value of -5.08 mGal.
-The standard deviations associated with this quantity range between 0.12 and 46.60 mGal, with a mean value of 3.94 mGal.
+Figure 8.6 shows the high frequency mean Helmert's anomaly, meam $[\delta \Delta g_g^h]$ , referred to the GRIM4 -S4P global gravity model.
+For completeness sake, we give here the range (from -129.95 to +168.28 mGal) and the mean value of -5.08 mGal.
+The standard deviations associated with this quantity range between 0.51 and 19.27 mGal, with a mean value of 2.89 mGal.
 Their areal variations are shown in Figure 8.7

 The primary indirect topographical effect PITE is shown in Figure 8.8.
-It is always negative - has to be always subtracted from Helmert's co-geoid - and in our area of interest ranges between -104.5 centimetres (latitude 51.58, longitude 243.75) and 1 centimetre (at latitude 50.08 and longitude 236.25; note that the small positive number is an error due to the approximation of the integration kernel, it must theoretically be negative), with a mean of -23 cm.
+It is always negative - the geoid is everywhere lower than Helmert's co-geoid - and in our area of interest ranges between -104.5 centimetres (latitude 51.58, longitude 243.75) and 1 centimetre (at latitude 50.08 and longitude 236.25; note that the small positive number is an error due to the approximation of the integration kernel, it must theoretically be negative), with a mean of -23 cm.
 These are point values, computed by means of eqn.
 (7.1) using heights on the 1 by 1 km grid: the height value located the nearest to the geoid computation point is used as is, to avoid averaging, thus smoothing and making the geoid error systematic.
 Since these heights are, as we understand, somehow averaged, the real values of the PITE are probably somewhat larger (in absolute value) than those presented here.